wp-plugins/groups/readme.txt

 == Upgrade Notice ==

 = 1.3.9 =
-* Fixes pagination issues due to post filters.
+* Brings a substantial performance improvement and fixes pagination issues due to post filters.

 = 1.3.8 =
 * This release includes several fixes and improvements, including more limiting features for access restrictions.